-There’s something about shed-related restaurant buildings like Burger Barn (6505 SE US Highway 301) in Hawthrone that excites me.
+There’s something about shed-related restaurant buildings like Burger Barn in Hawthorne that excites me.
 They remind me of the now-defunct Red Barn restaurant chain, which had a little area in my Burger Museum.

 Well, this Burger Barn in Hawthorne is a double drive-thru; only one of them is operational.
 However, there is a window in the front of the building where you can order some takeout or sit at the only picnic table available.